8ctorres/Junior-Final/README.md

   -  ec = Kinetic Energy
   -  f = force

-### energy.js
+### language.js
-You should have one Kinetic energy equation, one mass equation, and one velocity equation.
+This file contains all the neccesary information for the program to work in differente languages
-  -  ke = kinetic energy
+  -  English
-  -  m = mass
+  -  Spanish
-  -  v = velocity
+  -  Galician

 ### physicsGUI.js
-You will set up a series of questions inside questions, inside questions to figure out which physics function to use.
-Remember that your physics functions are stored in two objects: named motion and energy.
-You will also use a series of conditional statements to decide which function to use.
+The program has a series of questions inside questions, inside questions to figure out which physics function to use.
+The physics functions are stored in another objects: named equations.
+It also uses a series of conditional statements to decide which function to use.

 ###### Example
   -  "What type of equation would you like to choose?" (options: motion or energy)